nitlang/nit/tests/README.md

 `[todo] out/zzz_test_todo.res -> not yet implemented`

-The produced result file contains the magic string "NOT YET IMPLEMENTED".
+The produced result file contains a magic string, like `NOT YET IMPLEMENTED`.
 Those are considered the same as expected errors (like a fixme) It is a success.

+The magic strings are listed in `todo` files in the root and `sav` directories.
-Some engines, libraries or program just print this to simplify the management of tests.
+They are used by engines, libraries or program just print this to simplify the management of tests.

+Magic strings are used with `grep -f`, so each line is a pattern that is searched within the res files.

 ### Skipped